Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

-between the rational \'etale (resp. crystalline) cohomology groups, where $K=\QQ_\ell$ (resp. the fraction field of $W$).
-Here $v^\perp\otimes K$ is the orthogonal complement of $v$ in $\bigoplus H^i(S,K)$.
+between the rational \'etale (resp.~crystalline) cohomology groups, where $K=\QQ_\ell$ (resp.~the fraction field of $W$).
+Here $v^\perp\otimes K$ is the orthogonal complement of $v$ in $H^*(S,K)$.
 It is compatible with the isometry \eqref{NSiso} via the \'etale (resp.~crystalline) cycle class map. \end{enumerate} \end{proposition}

-\begin{proof} All the assertions are well-known over characteristic zero fields ({\it cf.}~\cite{Mukai84}, \cite{O97}).
-When $\cha(k)>0$ and assuming condition \eqref{eqn:GCD3}, the statements are proved in \cite[Theorem~2.4]{Ch16} via lifting to characteristic zero.
-But there is no difficulty to extend them to the case where $H$ is $v$-generic.
+\begin{proof} All the assertions are well-known over fields of characteristic zero ({\it cf.}~\cite{Mukai84}, \cite{O97}).
+When $\cha(k)>0$ and assuming condition \eqref{eqn:GCD3}, the statements were proved in \cite[Theorem~2.4]{Ch16} via lifting to characteristic zero.
+But there is no difficulty to extend them under the more general assumption that $H$ is general with respect to $v$.
 Here we just sketch the proof of the missing parts in \cite{Ch16}:

 In part $(i)$, it remains to prove that $M_H(S,v)$ has trivial \'etale fundamental group.
 One can use Proposition \ref{lift} to find a projective lift